BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 ## Base encoding

-All current puzzle encodings build on this base encoding.
+All current puzzle encoding versions build on this base encoding.

 This encoding transforms all of the information about each cell of a puzzle into an integer and appends that value to the encoding being constructed.